[This article was last updated on April 11, 2018]

 Out on the road these provide you with a whole lot of stability.
 That wide pedal body gives you a solid platform underneath your foot for putting down the power, with no rocking from side to side.
 The mechanism hangs on to your cleat securely, and if you wind up the tension there’s virtually no chance of your foot disconnecting unexpectedly.

-This is the lightest incarnation of Look’s Keo Blade pedals, which use a weight-saving carbon fibre leaf spring to provide the retention force in place of the usual steel coil.
+This is the lightest incarnation of Look’s Keo pedals, and uses a weight-saving carbon fibre leaf spring to provide the retention force in place of the usual steel coil.

 The Time Xpresso 15 pedals are extremely light and clipping in/twisting out could hardly be easier.
 The downside is the price, and the cleats wear noticeably faster than those of other brands.

 At just 140g for the pair, they're phenomenally light thanks to carbon bodies, titanium axles, aluminium top plates and ceramic bearings.
 Clipping in is very easy thanks to a spring mechanism that stays open after you click out.